joyce-chen/persona5-negotiation/info.md

 ##### Addressing Feedback

+6/5: Who is the Persona with the Shadow name "General of Hell" from the original game?
+Is it Nebiros?

+5/3: The Shadows between the two versions have enough difference that the tables were getting crowded.
+As per your suggestion, I've split the data over two pages.

 4/26: <a href="https://docs.google.com/forms/d/e/1FAIpQLScRI3ZTaHf4RlNuTgYJysCVWzX1e58rB6WoMhPq5gGjlzJZ1A/viewform?usp=pp_url&entry.497268018=Persona+5+Royal">Here is a link to the form with "Persona 5 Royal" pre-selected</a>.
 Google Forms doesn't allow default answers.
 Other edits were incorportated.
 The selection for the different wording and reaction is generalized; the reactions can either be a correction or addition.

-5/3: The Shadows between the two versions have enough difference that the tables were getting crowded.
-As per your suggestion, I've split the data over two pages.

 ---